sfigg/commercialization-public/test/assessments/assessment-platform-command-line-syntax.md

 # Assessment Platform Command-Line Syntax

-AXE.exe is a command-line tool that's installed with the Windows Assessment Toolkit.
-You can use this set of command-line options to automate jobs from a script and minimize resource usage.
-A job is one or more assessments run at one time on a computer.
+AXE.exe is a command-line tool that you can use to automate jobs from a script and minimize resource usage.

+A <em>job</em> is one or more assessments run at one time on a computer.
 You can't use the command-line options to compose a job.
 You should create, modify, and save a job by using the Windows Assessment Console.
 By default, jobs are saved to %UserProfile%\\Documents\\Windows Assessment Console\\Jobs\\.

-By default, AXE.exe is installed to:
+AXE.exe is installed with the Windows Assessment Toolkit and, by defaul.,t to the following location:

 <p style="margin: 1em 0 0 1.5em;">%programfiles(x86)%\\Windows Kits\\10\\Assessment and Deployment Kit\\Windows Assessment Toolkit\\*architecture*\\</p>